Longtermism: History

 The term "longtermism" was coined around 2017 by Oxford philosophers William MacAskill and Toby Ord.
 The view draws inspiration from the work of Nick Bostrom, Nick Beckstead, and others.
 While its coinage is relatively new, some aspects of longtermism have been thought about for centuries.
-The oral constitution of the Iroquois Confederacy, the Gayanashagowa, encourages all decision-making to “have always in view not only the present but also the coming generations”.
+The oral constitution of the Iroquois Confederacy, the Gayanashagowa, encourages all decision-making to "have always in view not only the present but also the coming generations".
 This has been interpreted to mean that decisions should be made so as to be of benefit to the seventh generation in the future.
 These ideas have re-emerged in contemporary thought with thinkers such as Derek Parfit in his 1984 book Reasons and Persons, and Jonathan Schell in his 1982 book The Fate of the Earth.

 Community

 Longtermist ideas have given rise to a community of individuals and organizations working to protect the interests of future generations.
-Organizations working on longtermist topics include Cambridge University's Centre for the Study of Existential Risk, the Future of Life Institute, the Global Priorities Institute, the Stanford Existential Risks Initiative, 80,000 Hours, Open Philanthropy, The Forethought Foundation, and Longview Philanthropy.
+Organizations working on longtermist topics include Cambridge University's Centre for the Study of Existential Risk, the Future of Life Institute, the Global Priorities Institute, the Stanford Existential Risks Initiative, 80,000 Hours, Coefficient Giving (previously known as Open Philanthropy), The Forethought Foundation, Longview Philanthropy and the Long Now Foundation.

 Implications for action

-Researchers studying longtermism believe that we can improve the long-term future in two ways: "by averting permanent catastrophes, thereby ensuring civilisation’s survival; or by changing civilisation’s trajectory to make it better while it lasts.
+Researchers studying longtermism believe that we can improve the long-term future in two ways: "by averting permanent catastrophes, thereby ensuring civilisation's survival; or by changing civilisation's trajectory to make it better while it lasts.
 Broadly, ensuring survival increases the quantity of future life; trajectory changes increase its quality".

 Existential risks

-An existential risk is "a risk that threatens the destruction of humanity’s longterm potential", including risks which cause human extinction or permanent societal collapse.
+An existential risk is "a risk that threatens the destruction of humanity's longterm potential", including risks which cause human extinction or permanent societal collapse.
 Examples of these risks include nuclear war, natural and engineered pandemics, climate change and civilizational collapse, stable global totalitarianism, and emerging technologies like artificial intelligence and nanotechnology.
 Reducing any of these risks may significantly improve the future over long timescales by increasing the number and quality of future lives.
 Consequently, advocates of longtermism argue that humanity is currently at a crucial moment in its history where the choices made this century may shape its entire future.

 Proponents of longtermism have said that humanity spends less than 0.001% of the gross world product annually on longtermist causes (i.e., activities explicitly meant to positively influence the long-term future of humanity).
-This is less than 5% of the amount that is spent annually on ice cream in the U.S., leading Toby Ord to argue that humanity should “start by spending more on protecting our future than we do on ice cream, and decide where to go from there”.
+This is less than 5% of the amount that is spent annually on ice cream in the U.S., leading Toby Ord to argue that humanity should "start by spending more on protecting our future than we do on ice cream, and decide where to go from there".